Which Of The Following Are Dependent Events

 Q1: Can dependent events ever be mutually exclusive?

-No. Also, if two events are mutually exclusive, they cannot both occur at the same time.
-Dependent events, by definition, can occur together.
+No. Consider this: dependent events, by definition, can occur together.
+If two events are mutually exclusive, they cannot both occur at the same time.
 The dependency implies a relationship between their probabilities, not an impossibility of co-occurrence.

 Q2: How do I know when to use the formula for dependent events versus independent events?

 Carefully analyze the problem.
-On top of that, if the events are completely unrelated, use the independent event formula.
-Consider this: if the outcome of one event influences the probability of the other, use the dependent event formulas.
+Now, if the outcome of one event influences the probability of the other, use the dependent event formulas.
+If the events are completely unrelated, use the independent event formula.
 Look for keywords like "without replacement," "given that," or any indication of a change in conditions after the first event That's the part that actually makes a difference..

 Q3: What if I have more than two dependent events?